- UCAS course code

 Aims

 The course aims to increase students’ knowledge of how accounting information, broadly defined, affects equity prices.
-Students will learn how models are constructed and how models are tested by logical criticism and empirical evidence.
+Students will learn how models are constructed and how models are tested by empirical evidence.

 Teaching and learning methods